-HUD’s new Back to Work Extenuating Circumstances FHA mortgage loan program now allows a minimum of a one year waiting period after a mortgage loan borrower has been discharged from a bankruptcy or had a foreclosure.
+HUD’s new Back to Work Extenuating Circumstances FHA mortgage loan program which is no longer available today allowed a minimum of a one year waiting period after a mortgage loan borrower has been discharged from a bankruptcy or had a foreclosure.

 - There are specific guidelines for a mortgage loan borrower to qualify for this program which I will cover in other blogs but a bailed on mortgage loans will not apply here